marcpre/personal_blog_eleventy/README.md

 204. Where do affiliates get their offers
 205. Founder of pump.fun contacted 3000 people to reach product/market fit
 206. Ask people before you launch about your idea!!!
 207. AI will increase the return on digital investment
+208. saas where the owner of the website decides which information should be published to chatgpt